mihaigalos/aim/README.md

 ### Why?

+Some of the alternatives I could not build from source.
+Others didn't have upload support or testing.
-To deepen Rust knowledge and have some fun.
+Finally, I wanted to have some fun.

 ### Features